Ultimate San Francisco Real Estate Investing Guide for 2026

 Economy

-San Francisco has reported a median household income of .
-The state’s populace has a median household income of , whereas the country’s median is .
+San Francisco has recorded a median household income of .
+Statewide, the household median amount of income is , and nationally, it is .

 Economy Quick Stats